Audiences

 Dean’s List

-During each academic term, students who have earned a minimum GPA of 3.6 or better in 12 or more points of letter credit in the preceding term are placed on the Dean’s List.
+During each academic term, students who have earned a minimum GPA of 3.6 or better in 12 or more points of credit taken for letter grades (i.e., not including courses passed with a grade of "P") in the preceding term are placed on the Dean’s List for that term.

 The grade P is considered neutral when the averages are figured, and the dividing factor is reduced by the number of points taken for Pass credit.
 Students who have received grades of D, F, W (or UW pre-Spring 2014) during the term are not eligible for consideration.
 In any given semester, the mark of YC (year course) precludes the attainment of Dean's List status until the grade for the entire year's coursework is awarded.
 Students who receive the grade of IN (incomplete), approved in advance by the Committee on Academic Standing, are eligible for Dean’s List only after all IN grades are changed to letter grades.
 Students who have been found responsible by the Office of Student Conduct and Community Standards for a violation of academic integrity will not be eligible for the Dean’s List during the term of the sanction.